Steamed syrup sponge pudding

 Spoon the mixture into the pudding basin and smooth the surface.

-Pleat the baking parchment by folding over an inch of parchment in the centre.
+Pleat the baking paper by folding over an inch of paper in the centre.
 Repeat with the foil.
 This allows for expansion of the pudding as it cooks.

-Cover the basin with the circle of baking parchment, with the pleat in the centre of the pudding.
-Cover the parchment with the circle of aluminium foil, again with the pleat in the centre.
+Cover the basin with the circle of baking paper, with the pleat in the centre of the pudding.
+Cover the paper with the circle of kitchen foil, again with the pleat in the centre.
 Tie the pudding very tightly around the rim with string.
 Create a carrying handle by tying the excess string across the top of the basin and tying it under the string on the opposite side – this will help you lift the pudding out of the pan once it’s cooked.
-Trim any excess baking paper and aluminium foil, leaving a 2.5cm/1in border, and turn the edges in on themselves to seal.
+Trim any excess paper and foil, leaving a 2.5cm/1in border, and turn the edges in on themselves to seal.

 Put an upturned heatproof saucer or small trivet in a large, deep saucepan, and place the pudding basin on top.
 Add enough just-boiled water to the pan to come halfway up the sides of the basin.
 Cover the pan with a tight-fitting lid and place over a low heat.
 Allow to steam in the gently simmering water for 1¾ hours, adding more water to the pan if necessary.
 (Make sure the pan does not boil dry.)

-Cut the string from the basin and discard the aluminium foil and paper.
-Run a cutlery knife around the edge of the pudding to loosen the sides, carefully invert onto a deep plate and remove the basin.
+Cut the string from the basin and discard the kitchen foil and paper.
+Run a knife around the edge of the pudding to loosen the sides, carefully turn out onto a deep plate and remove the basin.

 To serve, spoon the extra syrup over the pudding, cut into generous wedges and serve with custard.